TrueBlocks/trueblocks-core/src/apps/chifra/internal/init/README.md

 Flags:
-  -a, --all                in addition to Bloom filters, download full index chunks (recommended) -d, --dry_run            display the results of the download without actually downloading -F, --first_block uint   do not download any chunks earlier than this block -s, --sleep float        seconds to sleep between downloads
+  -a, --all                in addition to Bloom filters, download full index chunks (recommended) -e, --example string     create an example for the SDK with the given name -d, --dry_run            display the results of the download without actually downloading -F, --first_block uint   do not download any chunks earlier than this block -s, --sleep float        seconds to sleep between downloads